 - 1. A summary description of changes that affect, or are believed to affect, the personal or commercial residential hurricane loss costs or hurricane probable maximum loss levels, - 2.
 A list of all other changes, and - 3.
-The rationale for each change. - B. Percentage difference in average annual zero deductible statewide hurricane loss costs based on the 2012 Florida Hurricane Catastrophe Fund personal and commercial residential zero deductible exposure data found in the file named "hlpm2012c.exe" for: - 1.
+The rationale for each change. - B. Percentage difference in average annual zero deductible statewide hurricane loss costs based on the 2017 Florida Hurricane Catastrophe Fund personal and commercial residential zero deductible exposure data found in the file named "hlpm2017c.zip" for: - 1.
 All changes combined, and - 2.
-Each individual hurricane model component and subcomponent change. - C. For any modifications to Form A-4A, Hurricane Output Ranges (2012 FHCF Exposure Data), since the initial submission, additional versions of Form A-5, Percentage Change in Hurricane Output Ranges (2012 FHCF Exposure Data): - 1.
-With the initial submission as the baseline for computing the percentage changes, and - 2.
-With any intermediate revisions as the baseline for computing the percentage changes. - D. Color-coded maps by county reflecting the percentage difference in average annual zero deductible statewide hurricane loss costs based on the 2012 Florida Hurricane Catastrophe Fund personal and commercial residential zero deductible exposure data found in the file named "hlpm2012c.exe" for each hurricane model component change: - 1.
-Between the previously-accepted hurricane model and the revised hurricane model, - 2.
-Between the initial submission and the revised submission, and - 3.
-Between any intermediate revisions and the revised submission.
+Each individual hurricane model component and subcomponent change. - C. For any modifications to Form A-4, Hurricane Output Ranges, since the initial submission, a newly completed Form A-5, Percentage Change in Hurricane Output Ranges, with: - 1.
+The initial submission as the baseline for computing the percentage changes, and - 2.
+Any intermediate revisions as the baseline for computing the percentage changes. - D. Color-coded maps by county reflecting the percentage difference in average annual zero deductible statewide hurricane loss costs based on the 2017 Florida Hurricane Catastrophe Fund personal and commercial residential zero deductible exposure data found in the file named "hlpm2017c.zip" for each hurricane model component change, between: - 1.
+The currently accepted hurricane model and the revised hurricane model, - 2.
+The initial submission and the revised submission, and - 3.
+Any intermediate revisions and the revised submission.